Scientific Name

 If you grow Elephant's Foot outdoors, place it in sandy soil amended with rich, well-rotted compost.
 Be careful not to overwater.

-If the vine dries up completely during dormancy, move the plant to a cool place and withhold water completely for about two weeks, then return it to the sunny location and resume normal care.
+If the vine dries up completely during dormancy, move the plant to a cool place and withhold water for about two weeks, then return it to the sunny location and resume regular care.

 Links